croach/blog/README.md

 `$ git clone --recursive https://github.com/croach/blog.git`

+1a.
+If you've cloned the repository without the `--recursive` option, you can simply run the following command to setup all of the submodules.

+`$ git submodule update --init --recursive`

 2. Create the conda environment from the environment file

 `$ conda env create -f environment.yml`